drewbelf/cv/index.md

 ### to the guild

-`2023–`
-**Conference co-organizer** (with Aaron Gies, St. Bonaventure University). "*Qui primus legit*: Studies in Sentence Commentaries on the Eighth Centenary of Alexander of Hales’s Lectures (ca. 1223–1227)" St. Bonaventure University.
-July 12–15, 2024.

 `2022–`
 **Book review editor**. *Franciscan Studies* (ISSN: [00805459](https://www.jstor.org/journal/franstud)).

+`2023–24`
+**Conference co-organizer** (with Aaron Gies, St. Bonaventure University; and Kasey Kimball, Boston College). "*Qui primus legit*: Studies in Sentence Commentaries on the Eighth Centenary of Alexander of Hales’s Lectures."
+St. Bonaventure University.
+July 11–12, 2024.

 `2023`
 **Conference co-organizer** (with Aaron Gies, St. Bonaventure University).
 "The Last Things in Alexander of Hales and the Early Franciscan School."
 Collegio SantʼIsidoro, Roma.
 May 29–30.